nus-cs2103-AY2223S2/tp/docs/team/jayhee3.md

 --------------------------------------------------------------------------------------------------------------------

 #### Additional code contributions [\#153](https://github.com/AY2223S2-CS2103T-W10-1/tp/pull/153)
-1. Improving code quality by utilising the KISS and SLAP principles
+* Improving code quality by utilising the KISS and SLAP principles
-2. Employing greater use of exceptions, assertions and defensive programming
+* Employing greater use of exceptions, assertions and defensive programming
-3. Fixing of failing test cases
+* Fixing of failing test cases
-4. Fixing checkstyle errors
+* Fixing checkstyle errors

 --------------------------------------------------------------------------------------------------------------------
 #### Contributions to the User Guide (UG) [\#158](https://github.com/AY2223S2-CS2103T-W10-1/tp/pull/158)
   * Added and improved documentation for the following sections:
-     1. About the User Guide
+     * About the User Guide
-     2. How to use the User Guide
+     * How to use the User Guide
-     3. Familiarising with a module
+     * Familiarising with a module
-     4. Features in coNtactUS
+     * Features in coNtactUS
-     5. Format restrictions for input values by the user
+     * Format restrictions for input values by the user
-     6. Product limitations
+     * Product limitations
-     7. Coming soon
+     * Coming soon

 --------------------------------------------------------------------------------------------------------------------

 #### Contributions to the Developer Guide (DG)
-  * Developer Guide:
   * Added and improved documentation for the following sections:
-      1. High level details of the overall architecture for coNtactUS
+      * High level details of the overall architecture for coNtactUS
-      2. Implemtation details for SortCommand
+      * Implemtation details for SortCommand
-      3. Evaluation of effort for SortCommand
+      * Evaluation of effort for SortCommand

 --------------------------------------------------------------------------------------------------------------------